 At this point, I was really wishing I had some barley sugar.
 I needed something, anything to fill my stomach.
 All I could think about was food, how I had none, and how I desperately wanted some.

 Previously, I’d never given much thought into situations where people are so desperate for food or water that they’d do almost anything for it.
 But my current state of hunger really got me thinking.
 So I hoped online and began researching.
 I was astounded to find article after article about hunger related violence.
 Groups of people, some of them often armed, starting fights in streets and robbing stores to take whatever they could.
 I honestly never connected any sort of violence with hunger before, but now that I’m more educated on the subject, I know it’s a very real thing.

-To be put in a situation where you resort to crime just so you can provide a meal or two for yourself and your family, well, it’s something someone should never have to go through.
-Reality is though, situations like these are currently happening and will continue to happen for years to come.
-We can’t immediately put an end to it but we can help.
+To be put in a situation where you resort to crime just so you can provide a meal or two for yourself and or your family, well, it’s something someone should never have to go through.
+Reality is though, situations like these are currently happening and will continue to happen for years to come, all over the world.
+Some parts more than others.
+We can’t immediately put an end to it, but we can help.
 We can participate in events like this, fundraise, donate and raise awareness.
 No matter what it is we do, it all helps.